 But even the most experienced campaign wizards have been burned a time or two by launching without properly testing.

-This is, at least in part, because Infusionsoft doesn’t make it all that easy to test campaigns.
+This is, at least in part, because Keap (formerly Infusionsoft) doesn’t make it all that easy to test campaigns.
 There isn’t a “test mode” or staging environment – once you publish, it’s just live.

-So here’s my process for testing campaigns, hope it helps:
+So here’s my process for testing campaigns (specifically in the Max Classic version of Keap – formerly known as Infusionsoft), hope it helps:

 1. Publish the campaign

 Before you can properly test any campaign elements, they’ll need to be in “ready” mode, and the campaign will need to be published.
 Some campaign elements (web forms, emails, etc) do have their own “test” feature, but these built in test components use information from your User record, and so they often won’t give you the actual contact experience.